 When one of the men attempted to climb out of

 the grave, he was hit in the head with a shovel

 Camp O'Donnell was an unfinished Filipino training base that the Japanese pressed into service as a Prisoner of War camp.
 It turned out to be a death trap with as many as fifty POWs dying each day.
 There was only one working water faucet for the entire camp.
 To get a drink, men stood in line for days.
 Many died while waiting for a drink.

 During Joseph's time at Camp O'Donnell, he came down with dysentery.
 When a new POW camp was opened at Cabanatuan, Joseph remained behind with the other POWs considered too ill to be moved.

 While a POW, Joseph's family had no idea if he was dead or alive.
 In June 1942, his family was told by the army that he was Missing in Action.
 Two years later, the family received the news that Joseph was missing and presumed dead.
-In September 1945, the family received a letter from Major General Edward Witsel.
-The letter stated that Joseph had died as a POW on Tuesday, May 25, 1942, almost a month before they had received the first letter stating he was missing.
+In September 1945, the family received a letter from Major General Edward Witsel that stated that Joseph had died as a POW on Tuesday, May 25, 1942, almost a month before his family had received the first letter stating he was missing.

 According to U. S. Army records, Pvt.
-Joseph P. Trlicik died from dysentery at Camp O'Donnell.
+Joseph P. Trlicik died, from dysentery, at Camp O'Donnell on May 25, 1942.
 After his death, his remains were buried in the camp's cemetery in Section I, Row 8, Grave 10.
-After the war, at the request of his family, Joseph's remains were returned to Texas.
-A memorial service was held at Sacred Heart Catholic Church in La Grange, Texas.
-Joseph was then buried at La Grange City Cemetery.
+After the war, at the request of his family, Joseph's remains were returned to Texas, and a memorial service was held at Sacred Heart Catholic Church in La Grange, Texas.
+Joseph was buried at La Grange City Cemetery with full military honors.